th2-net/th2-read-db/README.md

 This type of task work by the algorithm:

-1) task tris to load the last message with `th2.pull_task.update_hash` property published to Cradle if loadPreviousState is `true`.
+1) task tris to load the last message with `th2.pull_task.update_hash` property published to Cradle if startFromLastReadRow is `true`.
    NOTE: if read-db isn't connected to a data-provider [Go to gRPC client configuration](#client), the task failure
-2) if loadPreviousState is `false` or no one message hasn't been published into Cradle, task tries to execute init query.
+2) if startFromLastReadRow is `false` or no one message hasn't been published into Cradle, task tries to execute init query.
 3) if init query is `null`, task uses `initProperties` as init values
 4) task executes update query with specified `interval` and parameters loaded from one of previous steps